Prateik Smita Patil: Career

+Patil later starred in Mumbai Saga (2021).

 Personal life

-In 2011, during the filming of Ekk Deewana Tha, he began a relationship with Amy Jackson, a British actress.
+In 2011, during the filming of Ekk Deewana Tha, which is a remake of the Tamil-Telugu Bilingual film Vinnaithaandi Varuvaayaa/Ye Maaya Chesave, he began a relationship with Amy Jackson, a British actress.
 They broke up the following year.

 Following a battle with substance abuse in 2013, a problem that Babbar had struggled with in the past, he went through rehab and counseling and has stayed sober since.

 Babbar married film producer, Sanya Sagar, on 23 January 2019 after dating for quite a few years.
-However, the couple separated in 2020 and divorced in January 2023.
+The couple separated in 2020 and divorced in January 2023.

+In January 2024, he got engaged to his girlfriend, actor Priya Banerjee.
+On 14 February 2025, they got married.

+In March 2025, he changed his name from Prateik Patil Babbar to Prateik Smita Patil.
+Babbar stated that the reason behind this because his father was absent from his life.